piqnt/planck.js/docs/pages/joint.md

 ### Joint Definition
 Each joint type has a definition that derives from JointDef.
 All joints are connected between two different bodies.
-One body may static.
+One body may be static.
 Joints between static and/or kinematic bodies are allowed, but have no effect and use some processing time.

 You can specify user data for any joint type and you can provide a flag to prevent the attached bodies from colliding with each other.
-This is actually the default behavior and you must set the collideConnected to `true` to allow collision between to connected bodies.
+This is actually the default behavior and you must set `collideConnected` to `true` to allow collision between two connected bodies.

 Many joint definitions require that you provide some geometric data.
 Often a joint will be defined by anchor points.
 These are points fixed